Santana Moss: 2011 season

 With his original contract ending, Moss re-signed with the Redskins.
 On July 26, the Redskins signed him to a three-year, $15 million contract that included a $5 million signing bonus.

 He was made offensive co-captain along with Trent Williams.

 In Week 7 against the Carolina Panthers, Moss suffered a broken left hand.

 He made his return to the field in Week 12 against the Seattle Seahawks.

 In Week 14 against the New England Patriots, Moss caught a 49-yard touchdown pass from wide receiver Brandon Banks, the first passing touchdown of Banks' career.

 Working mostly out of the slot receiver position, Moss played and started 12 games and recorded 46 receptions, 584 receiving yards, and four touchdowns in the 2011 season.

 2012 season

 During the preseason, it was reported that Moss lost 15 pounds to prepare for the 2012 season.
 After seven consecutive seasons of being a starter for the Redskins, his responsibility was reduced to more of a third-down slot receiver due to the team's additions of Pierre Garçon and Josh Morgan, who became the team's new starters.
 In the Week 5 loss against the Atlanta Falcons, he caught a 77-yard touchdown pass from second-string quarterback, Kirk Cousins.
 He would later score the only two touchdowns for the Redskins in the Week 7 loss against the New York Giants.
-In the Week 11 win against the Philadelphia Eagles, Moss caught a 61-yard touchdown pass from rookie Robert Griffin III while under double coverage.
+In the Week 11 win against the Philadelphia Eagles, Moss caught a 61-yard touchdown pass from rookie Robert Griffin III while under double coverage.It was also at this time, Moss was arguably one of, if not the best receiver in Washington Redskins history.